 Injuries to a child are always tragic, especially when they occur at or before birth and result in lifelong consequences.
 In the case of hypoxic ischemic encephalopathy (HIE), which also goes by names like perinatal asphyxia and birth asphyxia, the injury is caused by a lack of oxygen.

-Arizona HIE attorneys can help families get justice and compensation if their child’s condition is caused by medical malpractice.
+Arizona HIE lawyer can help families get justice and compensation if their child’s condition is caused by medical malpractice.
 Going up against the legal team of a large corporation like a hospital can be fraught with difficulty.

 It can be even more challenging when you are already dealing with the trauma and grief of suffering a birth injury.
 Attorneys can take this burden and help you navigate the complexities of the legal system.

 There are several crucial concepts to consider when preparing for a lawsuit related to birth asphyxia.
 The Arizona Legislature has passed laws and statutes that govern how these kinds of personal injury claims (i.e. medical malpractice cases) are handled in court.

 First, your HIE attorney must file your claim properly and within the correct time frame in order to preserve your baby’s right to pursue compensation.
 Arizona Revised Statutes § 12-542 sets this deadline at two years from the date of the initial injury.

 However, there may be additional deadlines concerning the notification of the defendant(s), and claims that involve government entities (such as military hospitals) often must be filed far sooner than the two-year cutoff.
 An Arizona birth injury law firm can help you better understand all the relevant deadlines in your specific case.

 What Counts as a Valid Medical Malpractice Claim in Arizona?